viamrobotics/docs/docs/services/slam/cartographer/_index.md

    {{% /tab %}}
    {{< /tabs >}}

    For more information about the configuration attributes, see [Attributes](#attributes).

-If you want to configure cartographer to use a locally saved map, see [Using locally built maps](#using-locally-built-maps).
+   If you want to configure cartographer to use a locally saved map instead, see [Using locally built maps](#using-locally-built-maps).

 2. After configuring cartographer the machine should begin mapping automatically.
 Navigate to the **CONTROL** tab on your machine's page and click on the dropdown menu matching the `name` of the service you created.